 This usually ends the talk on unconditional love, which has always bothered me.
 This may be because I am not a dog and nor do I want to love like a dog.
 It also doesn’t teach anyone how to love unconditionally.
-I think a better way to talk about unconditional love and how to love unconditionally is to be honest and open up and tell you how I learned the lesson.
+I think a better way to talk about unconditional love and how to love unconditionally is, to be honest, and open up and tell you how I learned the lesson.

 I met my girlfriend in college and we had a lot of conversations about love and our views on it.
 Mine was very simple: “When I wake up in the morning I choose to love you.”
 I must have said this over and over to her.
 It didn’t matter how I felt about her or about me.
-If I just chose to love her every morning, then in my mind our marriage would last.
+If I just choose to love her every morning, then in my mind our marriage would last.
 If you look at society today, everyone gets married or starts a relationship because they fell in love.

 Relationships fail and divorce becomes an option when the feeling subsides and neither person works on the relationship.
 This is how people fall out of love, so in my mind if I choose to love someone then this removes the emotion from it.
-Understand, I still fell in love with my girlfriend and soon she became my wife, all with the understanding that every day I wake up and chose to love her; that I chose to be devoted to her alone.
+Understand, I still fell in love with my girlfriend and soon she became my wife, all with the understanding that every day I wake up and choose to love her; that I choose to be devoted to her alone.
 If together we woke up every morning and chose to love one another, I figured we would have a marriage that would last, that would be affair-proof and one that we could both be proud of.

 When Dreams Shatter

 I never thought that she would wake up and choose not to love me, which, unfortunately, for a year of our marriage, she did.
-After 10 years of marriage, my wife confessed to me that she had an affair which lasted for a year, 3 years into our marriage.
+After 10 years of marriage, my wife confessed to me that she had an affair that lasted for a year, 3 years into our marriage.
 I was devastated and, honestly, I still am recovering from it.
-I couldn’t understand that if she loved me then why she would hurt me so much.
-I did a ton of research of why women had affairs, and all I could come up with is that I was not meeting her needs.
+I couldn’t understand that if she loved me then why would she hurt me so much.
+I did a ton of research on why women had affairs, and all I could come up with is that I was not meeting her needs.
 I didn’t understand why she just didn’t tell me at the time why she chose to wake up and decide not to love me.

 My self-confidence and everything that I knew was shattered.
-On top of that I had to make a decision to stay with her, to continue to love her.
+On top of that, I had to make a decision to stay with her, to continue to love her.